Recurrent Equilibrium Networks: Flexible Dynamic Models with Guaranteed Stability and Robustness

-where $E$ is an invertible matrix and $\Lambda$ is a positive-definite diagonal matrix.
-Note that the explicit linear model \eqref{eq:G} can be easily constructed from \eqref{eq:G-implicit} by inverting $E$ and $\Lambda$.
-While the parameters $E$ and $\Lambda$ do \RW{not} expand the model set, the extra degrees of freedom will allow us to formulate sets of C-RENs and R-RENs that are jointly convex in the model parameter, stability certificate, and multipliers.
+Note that $\theta_{\mathrm{cvx}}$ can easily be mapped to $\theta$ by multiplying the first and second rows of \eqref{eq:G-implicit} by $E^{-1}$ and $\Lambda^{-1}$, respectively.
+Therefore the parameters $E$ and $\Lambda$ do not expand the model set, however the extra degrees of freedom will allow us to formulate sets of C-RENs and R-RENs that are jointly convex in the model parameters, stability certificate, and multipliers.

-\begin{definition} A model of the form \eqref{eq:G-implicit}, \eqref{eq:sigma} is said to be well-posed if it yields a unique $(w_t,x_{t+1})$ for any $x_t,u_t$ and $b$, and hence a unique response to any initial conditions and input. \end{definition}
+\begin{definition} A model of the form \eqref{eq:G-implicit}, \eqref{eq:sigma} is said to be well-posed if it yields a unique $(w_t,x_{t+1})$ for any $x_t,u_t$ and $\tilde{b}$, and hence a unique response to any initial conditions and input. \end{definition}

 To construct a convex parameterization of C-RENs, we introduce the following LMI constraint:

 where $\mathcal{W}=2\Lambda -\mathcal{D}_{11}-\mathcal{D}_{11}^\top$.
 The convex parameterization of C-RENs is then given by